guyroutledge/atozcss/_drafts/2016-03-22-the-different-data-types-in-sass.md

 we'll cover:

 * the seven core data types in Sass
-* a handy function for checking what type of data a variable holds
 * and how we can use maths to manipulate these various values

 ## Data Types

-Sass has a number of different data types including:
+Sass variables can store a number of different data types including:

 * numbers
 * strings